-It may seem to the City of Hudson’s residents and visitors that restoration of the historic Hudson Opera House has been going on forever – since 1993, anyway – but the most important step has just gotten started.
+It may seem to the City of Hudson’s residents and visitors that the marble restoration of the historic Hudson Opera House has been going on forever – since 1993, anyway – but the most important step has just gotten started.
 Stabilization of the building, including a new roof, fire stairs and restored cornice, made it possible to use its ground floor for public programming, and that will continue while the big work upstairs is underway.
 One year from now, if all goes according to schedule, audiences will be able once more to enjoy concerts in the magnificent second-floor performance hall at 327 Warren Street.

 Built in 1855, originally to serve as Hudson’s City Hall, the Hudson Opera House houses New York State’s oldest surviving theater.
 It became a regular stop on the national lecture circuit that was such an important component of public life and thought in the late 19th and early 20th centuries.
 Bret Harte read his poems here, and Frederic Church and Sanford Gifford exhibited their paintings.
 Ralph Waldo Emerson gave a talk on “Social Aims,” and Teddy Roosevelt on his expeditions to Africa.
 Susan B. Anthony visited twice, lecturing on abolition and women’s suffrage.
 But in 1962, the deteriorated building was abandoned and sat vacant for three decades.